Central Air Conditioner

 - A W-9 or Substitute W-9 form is required for investment properties.

 - Energy Trust must receive applications within 90 days from the date of purchase and installation.

 You should receive a cash incentive check within 6-8 weeks after all information is received.

-Note: For all incentive upgrades, a post-installation verification may be required.
+Note: A post-installation verification may be required.

 |Central Air Conditioner||$250 per outdoor unit||

 You can use the Find a Contractor Tool on Energy Trust’s website to search for Energy Trust trade ally contractors near you who install efficient central air conditioners.